M-earnest/diler_dgitial_literacy_course/_sources/overview.md

 ### How to Get Your Question(s) Answered and/or Provide Feedback

-It’s great that we have so many ways to communicate, but it can get tricky to figure out who to contact or where your question belongs or when to expect a response.
+It’s great that we have so many ways to communicate, but it can get tricky to figure out who to contact or where your question belongs, or when to expect a response.
 These guidelines are to help you get your question answered as quickly as possible and to ensure that we’re able to get to everyone’s questions.

-That said, to ensure that we’re respecting everyone's time we'll mainly answer questions between normal working hours (M-F 9AM-6PM).
+That said, to ensure that we’re respecting everyone's time we'll mainly answer questions between normal working hours (M-F 9 AM-6 PM).
 However, we know that may not be when you may be doing your work.
 So, please feel free to post messages whenever is best for you while knowing that if you post late at night or on a weekend, you may not get a response until the next weekday.
 As such, do your best not to wait until the last minute to ask a question.

 If you have:

-**... auestions about course content:** these are awesome!
+**... questions about course content:** these are awesome!
 We want everyone to see them and have their questions answered too, so either use the [hypothes.is](https://web.hypothes.is/) plugin, `e-mail` or the [GitHub repository](x).

 **... a technical assignment question**